binkley/wrong-place-wrong-time/homebrewery.md

 world of Leiber’s creation, set in **Faerûn** for an adventure that promises danger, deception, and the new and unexpected.

 ## Introduction for Players

-Built atop a vast plateau along the northern Sword Coast, Waterdeep is a bustling, crowded, busy mercantile city where coin is king.
-Waterdhavians live life at a fast pace, and despite their fervent work ethic, they rarely miss an opportunity to celebrate, with festivals often going on all day and all night.
-In Waterdeep, wealth brings respect, respect earns influence, and influence is power.

 The Dock Ward is well-known as a district in Waterdeep both unsavory and dangerous.
 In it you find bawdy taverns, shady shops, dark, winding alleyways